LuisToxqui2023/osticket-prereqs/README.md

 <p>
  Next, open IIS Manager and restart the server.
-Once inside IIS manager go to Sites->Default->osTicket on the right, click "Browse*.80" from there your default browser should open osTicket webserver.
+Once inside IIS manager, go to Sites->Default->osTicket on the right, click "Browse*.80" and from there your default browser should open osTicket webserver.
 </p>
 <br />